wormhole-foundation/wormhole/docs/protocol.md

-A validator action approval leads to information symmetry i.e. if the validators have submitted a VAA to a token lockup on Solana, this VAA can be used to unlock the tokens on the specified foreign chain, it also proofs to the Solana chain that the lockup is not refundable as it provably be claimed (as long as safety guarantees are not broken and except for the case of a guardian set change which is discussed later).
+A validator action approval leads to information symmetry i.e. if the validators have submitted a VAA to a token lockup on Solana, this VAA can be used to unlock the tokens on the specified foreign chain, it also proofs to the Solana chain that the lockup is not refundable as it can provably be claimed (as long as safety guarantees are not broken and except for the case of a guardian set change which is discussed later).

 ### VAA - Validator Action Approval